firebase/extensions/README.md

 ## Documentation

-Docuemtation for the [Extensions by Firebase](https://firebase.google.com/docs/extensions) section are now stored in this repoistory.
+Documentation for the [Extensions by Firebase](https://firebase.google.com/docs/extensions) section are now stored in this repository.

 They can be found under [Docs](https://github.com/firebase/extensions/docs)